bihor/fp_newsletter/README.md

 - First version for TYPO3 13.
 - Breaking: setting dontAppendL removed: templates with language-id at the end removed.
 - Breaking: setup.ts and constants.ts removed.

+Version 8.0.1:
+- New Flexform setting: newsletterExtension. "other" sets html to -1.
+- Second Widget fixed.